Delicate-aRt/FishNature/sloth_conf/README.md

 > $ sloth --config sloth_cfg.py

 **TODO**:
-* Labels should be updated to represent fish types
+* Labels should be updated to represent fish types --- DONE
-* Label's attributes should be revised (some seems odd for current usage)
+* Label's attributes should be revised (some seems odd for current usage) --- DONE

+Please check if config ok =)